Behavior3 Editor

 Both modes share the same document semantics and commands.
 Only the presentation changes.

-Build, Batch, and Check Scripts
+Build, Batch, Checker, and Visibility Scripts

 Behavior3 supports ESM JavaScript and TypeScript scripts: